AFLplusplus/AFLplusplus/frida_mode/README.md

 * `AFL_FRIDA_INST_NO_PREFETCH` - Disable prefetching.
 By default the child will report instrumented blocks back to the parent so that it can also instrument them and they be inherited by the next child on fork.
-* `AFL_FRIDA_INST_STRICT` - Under certain conditions, Stalker may encroach into excluded regions and generate both instrumented blocks and coverage data (e.g. indirect calls on x86).
-The excluded block is generally honoured as soon as another function is called within the excluded region and so such encroachment is usually of little consequence.
-This detail may however, hinder you when checking that the correct number of paths are found for testing purposes or similar.
-There is a performance penatly for this option during block compilation where we check the block isn't in a list of excluded ranges.
 * `AFL_FRIDA_INST_TRACE` - Generate some logging when running instrumented code.
 Requires `AFL_FRIDA_INST_NO_OPTIMIZE`.